Almanzor: Death and succession

 Almanzor died on August 9, 1002 of illness at the age of about sixty-five in Medinaceli.
 During his last days, the dying chamberlain commended the government of the caliphate to his son, who hurried to Córdoba after his death to take his father's position and avoid any fickle opposition from the supporters of the family of the Caliph.
 The Historia silense says:

 His body was covered with the linen shroud that his daughters had woven with their own hands from raw material derived from the income of the estate inherited from their ancestors in Torrox, seat of their lineage.
 His remains were interred in the courtyard of the palace, covered by the dust his servants had shaken from their clothes after each battle against the Christians.
-According to the Arab historian Ibn Idari, the following verses were carved in marble as an epitaph:
+According to the Arab historian Ibn 'Idhari, the following verses were carved in marble as an epitaph:

 The dynasty Almanzor founded continued with his son Abd al-Malik al-Muzaffar, and then his other son, Abd al-Rahman Sanchuelo, who was unable to preserve the inherited power, and was murdered in 1009.
 The fall of the Amiris set off the Fitna of al-Andalus, a civil war that resulted in the disintegration of the centralized Caliphate into regional taifa kingdoms.

 Later, the legend of a defeat immediately prior to his death in a Battle of Calatañazor appeared first in the Estoria de España and was later adorned in other documents.
 Tradition holds that "in Calatañazor Almanzor lost the drum" (en Calatañazor Almanzor perdió el tambor) a term indicating that he there lost his joy because of the defeat that was inflicted.